Python library for arbitrary-precision floating-point arithmetic

 You may also want to check out the demo scripts in the demo directory.

-The master branch is automatically tested by Travis CI, the results can be seen here:
+The master branch is automatically tested by Travis CI.

 Documentation in reStructuredText format is available in the doc directory included with the source package.
 These files are human-readable, but can be compiled to prettier HTML using the build.py script (requires Sphinx, http://sphinx.pocoo.org/).